Towards Carbon-Free Electricity: A Flow-Based Framework for Power Grid Carbon Accounting and Decarbonization: Carbon Accounting

 \section{Carbon Accounting}

-Carbon accounting is the process of measuring and quantifying the amount of carbon emissions caused by specific activities, thus clarifying the responsibility for those emissions.
-Carbon accounting lays the foundation for the carbon research and development framework.
-In the electricity sector, although GHGs are physically emitted by power plants due to the burning of fossil fuels, electricity consumption intrinsically drives the need for power generation, resulting in GHG emissions.
-Therefore, in addition to accurately measuring carbon emissions produced on the generation side, it is essential to properly and fairly attribute generator-side emissions to end-users.
-This process, known as \emph{user-side carbon accounting}, aims to identify and quantify the carbon emissions associated with particular electricity use.
-Accordingly, the GHG Protocol\footnote{The GHG Protocol \cite{world2004greenhouse,world2014scope2} developed by the World Resources Institute (WRI) and the World Business Council for Sustainable Development (WBCSD) is one of the most widely used carbon accounting guidance by companies, governments, and other organizations around the world.
-This section follows the same accounting categories as this protocol for discussions.} \cite{world2004greenhouse,world2014scope2} defines two categories of emissions, Scope 1 and Scope 2, to distinguish direct generator-side emissions and indirect/attributed user-side emissions for accounting and reporting.
-Specifically, {power plant owners} report Scope 1 emissions that result from the generation of electricity, heat, steam, etc. {Transmission system owners} and {utility companies} report Scope 2 emissions associated with the transmission and distribution loss of the power grids that they own or control. {End-users} report Scope 2 emissions associated with purchased electricity, steam, heating, cooling, etc. This paper focuses on the accounting for Scope 2 emissions.
-Unless stated otherwise, when referring to carbon accounting, we specifically mean (Scope 2) user-side carbon accounting.
+Carbon (emissions) accounting is the process of measuring and quantifying the amount of carbon emissions associated with specific activities, which lays the quantitative foundation for carbon-electricity nexus.
+In addition to accurately measuring the carbon emissions produced by power generators (known as generation-side carbon accounting), it is essential to properly and fairly attribute the generation-side emissions to end-users according to their electricity consumption, which is referred to as \emph{demand-side carbon accounting}.
+On the one hand, electricity consumption intrinsically creates the need for power generations, resulting in carbon emissions from the combustion of fossil fuels.
+On the other hand, demand-side carbon accounting is a crucial prerequisite for engaging vast users in decarbonization initiatives, regulatory policies, and carbon-electricity markets.
+Accordingly, the GHG Protocol \cite{world2004greenhouse,world2014scope2} defines two categories of GHG emissions, Scope 1 and Scope 2, to distinguish direct generation-side emissions and indirect (attributed) demand-side emissions for the purposes of carbon accounting and reporting.
+Specifically, in the electric power sector, {power plant owners} report Scope 1 emissions that result from the generation of electricity, heat, steam, etc. {Power grid owners} and {utility companies} report Scope 2 emissions associated with the transmission and distribution loss of the power grids that they own or control. {End-users} report Scope 2 emissions associated with purchased electricity, steam, heating, cooling, etc. This paper focuses on the carbon accounting for Scope 2 emissions on the demand side.